Projects

 The designer of this project, Ben Lam, is a dope designer and an old friend.
 He reached out to let me know that he also has Dice on his portfolio here.

 Collaboration with other techies on various projects.
 Worked on forums, intranets, and file-sharing apps.
+Worked on Futurama and The Simpsons as a systems engineer which you can find in my IMDB.
 Conducted some seminars on security and email management techniques.
 Attended 2600 meetings.
-Attended first DEFCON in 2012.
+Attended DEFCON yearly from 2008 - 2017.